George Thorn

 George Henry Thorn (junior) (12 October 1838 – 15 January 1905) was a Member of the Queensland Legislative Assembly and a Premier of Queensland, Australia.

 Early life

-George Thorn was born in Sydney, New South Wales, a son of George Thorn (senior) and his wife Jane (née Handcock).
+George Thorn was born in Sydney, a son of George Thorn (senior) and his wife Jane (née Handcock).
 His father was one of the founders of the city of Ipswich and a founding Member of the Queensland Legislative Assembly representing the seat of West Moreton.

 Thorn was schooled at The King's School, Parramatta.
-He attended the University of Sydney and was awarded a Bachelor of Arts degree in 1858.
+He attended the University of Sydney, and was one of the first residents of St Paul's College, University of Sydney and was awarded a Bachelor of Arts degree in 1858.

 His sister Jane Thorn married George Harris, a Member of the Queensland Legislative Council in 1860.
 The couple lived for 27 years in the now heritage-listed Newstead House in Brisbane, where their parties were the highlight of Brisbane society.